-Pecan Pie Cobbler Recipe For A Crowd
+Pecan Pie Cobbler Recipe (An Easy Crowd Pleaser)

-What makes this pecan cobbler recipe a standoutβ€”besides its rich, gooey flavorβ€”is how easy it is to pull together using simple pantry staples.
-It’s been a consistent favorite on the blog and gets rave reviews for both taste and convenience.
+What makes this pecan cobbler recipe a standout—besides its rich, gooey flavor—is how easily it comes together using simple pantry staples.
+It’s been a consistent favorite on the blog, garnering rave reviews for both its taste and convenience.

 Prep TimeCook Time/Cool TimeServingsPrep Level